scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 Simulated annealing involves molecular dynamics simulation at high temperatures to move parts of a molecular model out of local energy minima and into conformations that fit the experimental data better.
 Twenty minutes of applying simulated annealing to an early model that still has numerous errors can significantly improve the model while saving the user a day or more of the tedious manual rebuilding of the molecular model.

-More recently, Phenix has been extended to refine crystal structures with neutron diffraction data and for structure determination and refinement with cryo-electron microscopy data.
+More recently, Phenix has been extended to refine crystal structures with neutron diffraction data and for structure determination and refinement with cryo-electron microscopy (cryo-EM) data.
+The addition of support for cryo-EM help address the recent need for the ability to fit atomic models to cryo-EM maps that have recently become available at near atomic resolution because of the dramatic imprvoements in detector technology []_.
 Users can interact with Phenix via a GUI interface or the command line, as mentioned before, but users can also use PHIL, domain-specific language scripting language for more precise parameter settings for Phenix.
 In addition, users can use the :code:`phenix.python` interpreter.
 Unfortunately, the phenix.python interpreter is still limited to Python2, whereas CCTBX has been available for Python3 for over a year.